6 tips for better bird photos

 As everyone’s movements remain somewhat restricted, Nikon is encouraging photographers to brush up on their bird photography skills, so they can put them into action when lockdown guidelines begin to ease.

-Nikon photographer Rob Ainsley has compiled some helpful tips for capturing incredible shots of native bird life in their natural environment.
+Nikon photographer Rob Annesley has compiled some helpful tips for capturing incredible shots of native bird life in their natural environment.

 Birds are not all the same size